qianqian121/nd013/project_traffic_sign/traffic-signs/writeup.md

 The code for my final model is located in the 6th cell of the ipython notebook.

+I used the LeNet architecture for Convolutional Neural Networks as the training model.
 My final model consisted of the following layers:

 | Layer 1         		|     Description	        				            	|